Baby Bear Sweater

 I was nervous about machine washing and drying the sweater, but it actually looked much better after.
 The yarn is organic cotton, which shrunk slightly, but still looked great.

 The kit included 4 balls of yarn, but this sweater only used 2.
 I really enjoyed knitting with the yarn and will use the extra balls to knit something else.
-If you want to buy less yarn, it is available on the Appalachian Baby website - yarn and buttons.
+If you want to buy less yarn, it is available on the Appalachian Baby website - yarn and buttons (Edit Oct.
+2017: The buttons are no longer available on their website).

 I am really happy with how the sweater turned out and I can't wait to see it on the baby!